How Long Does Razor Burn Last on Face?

 Using a dull razor blade

-When the razor blade is too dull, it can cause friction on the skin, leading to redness and irritation.
-In addition, the blade can tug at the skin, leading to raised bumps or pimples.
-The burning sensation, itching, and stinging associated with razor burn can also be caused by a dull blade scraping against the skin.
+A dull blade causes friction, leading to irritation and redness.
+It can also tug at the skin, resulting in bumps or pimples.
+The discomfort of razor burn can be exacerbated by a dull blade scraping the skin.

 Shaving dry skin